 Diversity & inclusion done properly

 You know how some agencies talk a good game about diversity, and then it turns out to be not quite all that?
 Well, we’re diverse (we can see you already thinking ‘you would say that, huh’).
 But, y’know, we actually mean it.
 That’s why we have committed to creating the most diverse production crews anywhere in the world, both in front of and behind the camera.
 Because that diversity means a fresh perspective.
 Which makes the work we do better.
-And we all want better, right?
-Right?
-Turns out for some people, they like the status quo just fine.
-Yawn.
-Whatever.

 This white space is dedicated to anyone who has had to stare at a blank piece of paper with a deadline looming, thinking aaargh aaargh aaargh what am I going to do aaargh.